 Pick up an drop off locations are available at the Fenlands Recreation Centre, Train Station, Canoe Docks on the Bow River, IGA Downtown Supermarket, Moose Hotel, Ptarmigan Inn, Elk & Avenue Hotel, Mt Royal Parking Lot, Banff Springs Hotel.
 Call or text 1-403-812-1667 with your name and pick-up time & location. https://banffpedicabs.com/

 Without your own vehicle there are some attractions that are not going to be accessible other than by booking a tour.
 Below are some tour company options you can try.

 Walking Around Lake Louise

-Lake Louise does not have a public transportation system.
-The village area is very small and easy to get around on foot.
+The village area of Lake Louise is very small and easy to get around on foot.
 The ski hill is close enough that you can walk to it from the village, but it is a bit of a trek with your ski gear.
-There is a ski shuttle bus that does pickups at the various Lake Louise hotels.
-It also runs between Calgary, Banff and Lake Louise.
-Lake Louise Ski Transportation.

 The actual lake is located up a long, steep hill approximately 4km’s from the village.
 People do walk it, but it’s definitely a workout.

 The good news is that once you arrive at Lake Louise there are several hiking trails that start right near the shores of the lake.